-We spent time with each of the craftsmen learning about how these textiles are made and that this craft has also been past down generation to generation for over 500 years.
+We spent time with each craftsman, learning how these textiles are made and how this craft has been passed down generation to generation for over 500 years.

-At the end of their trip Terrence selected two spools of raw cotton which he had dyed, one deep indigo and the other a sky blue.
+At the end of the trip, Terrence selected two spools of raw cotton which he had dyed himself, one deep indigo and the other a sky blue.
 These materials were incorporated into the sculpture he produced for his solo at hFACTOR, acting as the ties to the methodical age-old practices which still permeate Nigerian culture.

-Makoko is the worlds largest floating city that’s sits beneath Lagos’s Third Mainland Bridge.
-Homes resting on stilts stretch out into the brackish water of the lagoon where beautiful carved canoes busily weave back and forth.
-The residents here among many things are known for their woodwork which is what brought Terrence Musekiwa, Raphael Guilbert and T-Shine here to have a structure made for his installation work slated for a final solo exhibition at hFACTOR.
+Makoko is the world’s largest floating city that sits beneath Lagos’s Third Mainland Bridge.
+Homes resting on stilts stretch out into the brackish water of the lagoon where beautifully carved canoes busily weave back and forth.
+The residents here, among many things, are known for their woodwork; and Terrence needed a structure made for his installation work slated for a final solo exhibition at hFACTOR.

 Makoko is a 150-year old community that is yet another underprivileged district in Lagos threatened with forced evictions.

-After weeks spent absorbing and understanding Lagos, the significance of a tarpaulin became ever so clear.
+After almost four weeks spent absorbing and understanding Lagos, the significance of the tarpaulin became ever so clear.
 The deeper we dove into the social and spatial fabric of the city, the more we realized the city’s dependence on these plastic sheets.

-The tarpaulins for Terrence during this residency became a symbol of the permanent-temporary state all too many live in.
-The sculpture he created uses these tarps to pay tribute to the inescapable reality of economic and environmental turmoil sustained by deep governmental corruption and corporate greed.
+For Terrence, the tarpaulins became a symbol of the permanent-temporary state all too many poor communities live within.
+The sculpture he made in Lagos uses found tarps to pay tribute to the inescapable reality of economic and environmental turmoil sustained by deep governmental corruption and corporate greed.